patrickd-/nestedobjectmap.node/README.md

 ### new NestedObjectMap([object])

 The NestedObjectMap Class extends [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) and behaves the same way with the difference that the passed objects field values will be mapped.
 If the object is nested (containing more instances of [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)) references to those objects will be mapped as well.
 Sub-objects will be iterated and their fields will be mapped just the same but their field names will be prefixed with its path.
-Cyclic references and other values (eg. arrays) will be mapped as reference.
+Cyclic references and other objects (eg. arrays) will be mapped as reference.
+Scalar values are mapped as scalar values, setting them on the map will not change the original objects value.

 ```javascript
 const NestedObjectMap = require('nested-object-map');